 “Coastal Barrens in Nova Scotia in general cannot be considered low-diversity ecosystems (Oberndorfer and Lundhom 2009; Cameron and Bondrup – Neilsen 2013, Porter 2013).
 This site specifically cannot reasonably be considered to be low in biodiversity.”Report on the Ecological Importance of Owls Head Crown land, page 15

-Offshore Eelgrass Beds
+Coastal Eelgrass Beds

 “The marine environment around Owls Head supports meadows of eelgrass.
 Eelgrass is formally considered an Ecologically Important Species (ESS) for its functional role in protecting shorelines and supporting marine biodiversity.
 Eelgrass requires pristine water conditions and is not tolerant of nutrient pollution.
 (DFO 2009)”Report on the Ecological Importance of Owls Head Crown land, page 14